Pensions Academy Lesson 3

 You’ll be able to start taking money out of a personal pension from age 55 (rising to 57 in 2028).

 Most people receive a State Pension at age 66, although this will rise to 68 over the next few decades and potentially go even higher in the future.
 The full State Pension is currently £185.15 a week; however, you could receive even less depending on how many years of National Insurance contributions you’ve paid.
 Learn more about the State Pension.

 Think about how much you earn now and how much you spend each year.
 While you may have reduced some outgoings such as commuting and mortgage costs by the time you reach retirement, on the other hand, you may be planning to fill your golden years with holidays and eating out.
 Either way, it may be hard to imagine living on £10,000 a year.

-According to the Pensions and Lifetime Savings Association, a “moderate” level of annual income in today’s monies for a single person in retirement is £20,200, so the State Pension alone won’t even give you half of this!
-If you dream of having some luxuries in retirement, the “comfortable” level of annual income for a single person is £37,300.
+According to the Pensions and Lifetime Savings Association, a “moderate” standard of living for a single person in retirement is £31,300, so the State Pension alone won’t even give you half of this!
+If you dream of having some luxuries in retirement, the “comfortable” level of annual income for a single person is £43,100.
 Wondering how much you need to save each year to get to these magic numbers?
 We share some tips below and in Lesson 7 – How much should I save for retirement?

 Already pay into a workplace pension?
 Great!
 This means you’re on your way to building up a healthy pension pot.
 To meet the government’s 8% minimum annual contribution into a workplace pension, you’re normally required to pay in 5% (minimum) of your annual earnings.
 By doing this, you’ll get a nice 3% top up from your employer.
 Alternatively, your employer could cover the whole 8% or choose to pay in even more.
 If a workplace pension is available to you, it’s important to opt in and maximise your contributions first, ensuring you get the free employer contributions – it is free money after all!